wusimpl/AntigravityQuotaWatcherDesktop/README.en.md

 - Right orange area shows the second model
 - Water level indicates remaining quota percentage
 - Drag to any position, the position will be saved automatically

+### Kiro Credits Support

+This app supports displaying Kiro Credits:

+- Select `Kiro Credits` in the model selection to monitor it
+- Kiro Credits shows remaining credits instead of percentage
+- Reset period is displayed as "monthly"

 ### Settings Page